TanYewWei/pedestal-om-todo/README.md

 * **body** (string) - details of the todo
 * **ord** (integer) - the ordinal of a todo with respect to all other todos
 * **completed?** (boolean) - true if the todo has been completed

+This is represented by a record using [Prismatic's Schema](https://github.com/prismatic/schema), see the `pedestal-om-todo.models` namespace for the straightforward implementation.

+## Spec

 A user of the app should be able to: